 It was only after I finally understood that the behaviors my mother was engaging in were normal for a person living with Alzheimer's disease that I was able to finally accept Alzheimer's disease.

 Honestly, once I came to this realization the behaviors stopped bothering me.

-Once I was able to reach that point I started to think about how I was going to be able to communicate effectively with my mother.
-It took a while, but I more or less decided to meet her half way.
+Once I was able to reach that point I started to think about how I was going to be able to communicate effectively with my mother, more or less decided to meet her half way.
 This is how most people communicate, by meeting half way.

 My mother had Alzheimer's.
 This changed her.
 She couldn't remember.